That's just teen angst … right?

 Recognizing depression in teenagers isn’t easy.
-In adults, who tend to have more stable personality traits and moods, depression might seem noticeable to friends, family, and coworkers.
-On the other hand, adolescence is an inherently difficult time in which the body goes through a number of changes that can affect mood, behavior, and self-esteem.
+In adults, who tend to have more stable personality traits and moods, depression might seem noticeable to others.
+On the other hand, adolescence is a time in which the body goes through a number of changes that can affect mood, behavior, and self-esteem.

 Not only is this a myth, but it is a dangerous myth.
-“The rate of suicide for teens is high,” points out Wyatt Fisher, PsyD, a marriage counselor in Boulder, CO.
-Ignoring your teen’s symptoms of depression and assuming they’ll bounce back on their own can allow their depression to worsen.
+“The rate of suicide for teens is high,” points out Wyatt Fisher, PsyD, a licensed psychologist and author of marriage book Total Marriage Refresh.
+Indeed, ignoring your teen’s symptoms of depression and assuming they’ll bounce back on their own can allow their depression to worsen.

 “Anytime your teen seems down [or] irritable and withdrawn, it’s important to lovingly dig deeper to get them the support they may desperately need,” says Dr. Fisher.